 Good laboratory practice is reproduced by the QMS (Quality management system), and it ensures that every step taken consistently is appropriate

 Good distribution practice (GDP):

-GDP (Good distribution practice) is significant for the sale, distribution, supply, and import of medicines.no body and company can direct do it without GDP practice.
+GDP (Good distribution practice) is significant for the sale, distribution, supply, and import of medicines. it states that nobody and company can direct do it without GDP practice.
 These guidelines ensure the supply chain of human medicine from manufacture to wholesale or pharmacy and then to the public.

 The guidelines ensure the following functions: